josrutten/dropwizard-examples/README.md

 # Running the samples

-To run the examples first you must issue a build.
+To run the examples simply execute:

-    $ mvn package
+    $ mvn exec:java

-This builds an executable jar in the `target` directory.
+This runs the main class com.github.bjpbakker.dropwizardexamples.Main with arguments:server config/config.yml

 To run the examples simply execute the jar and provide it your configuration.
 A default configuration is available in `config/config.yml`.
+You can override the default configuration file by running:

-    $ java -jar target/dropwizard-examples.jar server config/config.yml
+    $ java exec:java -Dexec.args="server config/myownconfiguration.yml"